The definability of $\mathbb{E}$ in self-iterable mice: Extender maximality

 None of the remainder of \S\ref{sec:cohering} is needed in \S\S\ref{sec:stacking},\ref{sec:bicephali}.

 We next proceed toward the proof of \ref{thm:cohering}.
 But first we need to make its statement precise, in terms of the manner in which $\Ww$ and $E$ are definable over $N$.
-This involves coding iteration trees on $N$, definably over $N$, which we discuss now.
+This involves coding iteration trees on $N$, definably over $N$.

 \begin{rem} Squashing of premice complicates our tree coding.
 If $N$ is type 3, we will only have direct representations for elements of $N^\sq$.
 But a tree $\Tt$ on $N$ can have $\nu(F^N)<\lh(E^\Tt_0)<\OR(N)$, so $E=E^\Tt_0\notin N^\sq$.
 One option is to represent such an $E$ with a pair $(a,f)$ such that $i_{F^N}(f)(a)=E$.
 But instead, we will adjust the rules of normal iteration trees, to rule out such $\Tt$.\end{rem}